LamaSalah32/Sorting-Algorithms/README.md

 ## Quick sort

 **QuickSort is a Divide and Conquer algorithm.
-It picks an element as a pivot and partitions the given array around the picked pivot**
+It picks an element as a pivot and partitions the given array around the picked pivot.**

 | Best case | Worst case | Algorithmic Paradigm |  Stable | In-place |
 | :-------: | :---------:| :------------------: | :-----: | :------: |